-There are also some test aspects which can only be realistically implemented in internal networks, e.g. performance of man-in-the-middle attacks or attacks which require physical access to a system.
+There are also some test aspects which can only be realistically implemented in internal networks, e.g. performance of machine-in-the-middle attacks or attacks which require physical access to a system.

-Concrete implementation of classic SySS internal test scenarios are outlined from Section 2.4.1 on the facing page.
+Concrete implementation of classic SySS internal test scenarios are outlined from Subsection 2.4.1 on Page 34.